controlmyspace/Coding-Three-Web-Development-Studio/README.md

 styling & organising a poem, song lyrics, book fragment, etc.
 Think about how you want to represent your personality or the selected text as a web page use CSS text styling elements, incl. font-face, font, colours, etc.

-<h2> Task (weekly task):</h2>

-Make sure you've finished the task from Hr 2, as you'll need it to complete this task.
-Finish it BEFORE looking at the accessibility resources & style it however your like.

 Make a copy of the task from Hr 2.
 Make at least 1 new version of it and make the text easy to read according to the guidelines from resources below.
 Think about: font size,